ray-project/ray/doc/source/data/transforming-datasets.rst

   With the actor compute strategy, you can use per-row and per-batch UDFs *callable classes*, i.e. classes that implement the ``__call__`` magic method.
-The constructor of the class can be used for stateful setup, and will be only invoked once per worker actor.
+The can use the constructor of the class for stateful setup, and it is only invoked once per worker actor.

   Callable classes are useful if there is expensive state (such as a neural network) that need to be loaded for the UDF.
 By using an actor class, the state only needs to be loaded once in the beginning, rather than for each batch.